Give Ian Paisley money, says top Brexiteer Arron Banks

-Maverick Brexiteer Arron Banks is organising fundraising for DUP MP Ian Paisley – despite the fact that he is in one of Northern Ireland’s safest seats, with no expectation that he will lose.
+Maverick Brexiteer Arron Banks is backing a fundraising effort which DUP MP Ian Paisley has organised for his own re-election campaign – despite the fact that he is in one of Northern Ireland’s safest seats, with no expectation that he will lose.

 Mr Banks, the controversial businessman who for years bankrolled Ukip and now funds Nigel Farage’s Brexit Party, has been close to Mr Paisley for several years.